ssbsukirat/medicine/Infections/Spirochetes/Leptospirosis.md

 - Entry -- highly motile organisms enter-- cross tissue barriers -- hematogenous spread to organs (maybe isolated from blood in this stage)
 - Able to evade immune response like complement mediated killing and phagocytosis
 - Exaggerated proinflammatory immune response maybe associated with mortality
+- Immune phase --
+    - antibodies+ but
+    - leptospires disappear from blood
+    - Present in liver lung kidney heart and brain
+- Multiple system involvement in severe disease